Eyasushewangizaw/ELT/README.md

 <img width="330" height="591" alt="Screenshot 2025-10-09 065447" src="https://github.com/user-attachments/assets/160bfe27-6a43-4405-a933-9cfa011a3331" />

-This is the screenshot showing successful completion of data load into BigQuery table.
+This is the screenshot showing successful completion of data load into BigQuery datawarehouse.